Offer ends in: 2h 7m 27s

 • Ear Cleanser

 Ear cleansers can help remove wax to avoid diseases and prevent bacteria from growing inside the ears of the Labrador mixed with Rhodesian Ridgeback.
-Pet owners can try their ear cleaning solution for their pets when there are signs of infection or irritation.
+Pet owners can try their pet’s ear cleaning solution when there are signs of infection or irritation.
 However, improper cleaning solutions can be harmful to the dog if owners create it without proper knowledge.
 Owners may seek a professional groomer’s help when building or buying ear cleansers.

 • Vacuum Cleaner